Asymptotic links between signal processing, acoustic metamaterials and biology: Representation of natural sounds

 \section{Representation of natural sounds}

 In Section~\ref{sec:metamaterial} and Section~\ref{sec:transforms} we used asymptotic methods to demonstrate how properties of signal filtering acoustic metamaterials can be deduced from biological auditory systems.
 These links are labelled (a) and (b) in Fig.~\ref{fig:workflow}.
 In this final section, we will present an example of how our asymptotic framework can be used to facilitate link (c), whereby additional properties of signal processing algorithms are deduced from the target biological systems.
 In particular, we will devise an approach to replicate the human auditory system's ability to recognise long-range statistical properties of sounds.
+This is intended as a creative example of the innovation that is possible, given the framework that has been developed here.

-The human auditory system does more than just extract information from a signal locally in time, it is also able to recognise global properties of a sound and can appreciate notions of timbre and quality.
+The human auditory system does not just extract information from a signal locally in time, it is also able to recognise global properties of a sound and can appreciate notions of timbre and quality.
 We would like to design an approach that can account for this, by adding an additional processing step to the biomimetic signal transform that was derived above.
 The approach set out in this section is tailored to the class of \emph{natural sounds}.
 This is, a class of natural and behaviourally significant sounds to which humans are known to be adapted.
 These sounds have observed statistical properties that we are able to exploit (and which we interpret as their defining characteristic).
 The class of natural sounds is very broad and includes animal sounds, speed and most music (this is by design, since music satisfying these properties is generally more pleasing to listen to \cite{voss1978music}).